goschtl/zope/zope2book/trunk/source/InstallingZope.rst

 Controlling the Zope Process from the Command Line
 --------------------------------------------------

-To stop a manually-run Zope on Windows, press "Ctrl+C" while the console window under which Zope is running is selected.
-To stop a Zope on Windows that was run as a service, find the service with the name you assigned to your Zope in the Services Control Panel application, and stop the service.

-To stop Zope on UNIX, do one of the following:

 - If you started Zope in the foreground, press "Ctrl+C" in the terminal window from which you started Zope.